 - deliberate introduction of animals, plant material, micro-organisms and non-sterile soil into the Area is prohibited.
-Precautions shall be taken to prevent the accidental introduction of animals, plant material, micro-organisms and non-sterile soil from other biologically distinct regions (within or beyond the Antarctic Treaty area): - Visitors shall ensure that scientific equipment, particularly for sampling, and markers brought into the Area are clean.
-To the maximum extent practicable, footwear and other equipment used or brought into the area (including backpacks, carry-bags and tents) shall be thoroughly cleaned before entering the Area.
-Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (CEP 2011), and in the Environmental Code of Conduct for terrestrial scientific field research in Antarctica (SCAR 2009); - No herbicides or pesticides shall be brought into the Area; - The use of explosives is prohibited within the Area; - Fuel, food, chemicals, and other materials shall not be stored in the Area, unless specifically authorized by permit and shall be stored and handled in a way that minimises the risk of their accidental introduction into the environment; - · All materials introduced shall be for a stated period only and shall be removed by the end; and - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.
+Precautions shall be taken to prevent the accidental introduction of animals, plant material, micro-organisms and non-sterile soil from other biologically distinct regions (within or beyond the Antarctic Treaty area); - Visitors shall ensure that scientific equipment, particularly for sampling, and markers brought into the Area are clean.
+To the maximum extent practicable, footwear and other equipment used or brought into the area (including backpacks, carry-bags, walking poles, tripods and camping equipment) shall be thoroughly cleaned before entering the Area.
+Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (Resolution 4 (2016); CEP 2019), and in the Environmental Code of Conduct for terrestrial scientific field research in Antarctica (Resolution 5 (2018)); - Herbicides and pesticides are prohibited from the Area; - Use of explosives is prohibited within the Area; - Fuel, food, chemicals, and other materials shall not be stored in the Area, unless specifically authorized by permit and shall be stored and handled in a way that minimises the risk of their accidental introduction into the environment; - All materials introduced shall be for a stated period only and shall be removed by the end; and - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.

-7(vii) Taking of, or harmful interference with, native flora or fauna
+7(vii) Taking of, or harmful interference with, native flora and fauna

-Taking or harmful interference with native flora or fauna is prohibited, except in accordance with Annex II of the Protocol on Environmental Protection to the Antarctic Treaty.
+Taking or harmful interference with native flora or fauna is prohibited, except in accordance with a permit issued under Article 3 of Annex II of the Protocol on Environmental Protection to the Antarctic Treaty.
 Where animal taking or harmful interference is involved, this should, as a minimum standard, be in accordance with the SCAR Code of Conduct for the Use of Animals for Scientific Purposes in Antarctica.